gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy only hesitated for a moment.
 Most of what washed down the river through the Mire from Heck was scrap, but even scrap could be sold for blacksmithing.
-And tech like those solar panels---just one of those would fetch enough to feed her family for a *year*.
+And tech like those solar panels—just one of those would fetch enough to feed her family for a *year*.
 Her family and Gumption's,
 she corrected guiltily in her head